stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 > my_fav_edtitor psy.f90

-Notice that the OpenMP parallel directives have clauses on them specifying what is shared and what is private.
+Notice that the OpenMP parallel directives have clauses specifying what is shared and what is private.
 Normally the HPC expert would have to work these out and check them when the code was modified.
 PSyclone works them out and adds them automatically.

 The OpenMP parallel directives also default to a static schedule.
-The OpenMP schedule can be chaged in the transformation arguments.
-Try:
+The OpenMP schedule can be changed when creating the transformation object.
+Valid values are:

-******
+['runtime', 'static', 'dynamic', 'guided', 'auto']

+Try setting the value and see if the generated code changes, e.g.:

+    otrans = DynamoOMPParallelLoopTrans(omp_schedule="dynamic")

+Feel free to try to provide an invalid value, you should get an exception.

-Also notice that the coloured loops have loop bounds that calls infrastructure to provide the bounds and that the dofmaps now have "cmap" lookups in them.
+Take a look a the generated coloured loops.
+They call infrastructure functions to provide the bounds and the dofmaps now have "cmap" lookups in them.
 These changes are all taken care of by PSyclone.
-However, PSyclone is not responsible for working out the number of colours, the colour map etc, PSyclone relies on the LFRic infrastructure to provide this information and simply asks for it via the LFRic infrastructure's API.
+However, note that PSyclone is not responsible for working out the number of colours, the colour map etc, PSyclone relies on the LFRic infrastructure to provide this information and simply asks for it via the LFRic infrastructure's API.

 ## Reductions

+The example we have been using does not make use of reductions.
+Therefore lets modify the example slightly to add one in.
+This has already been done in the helmholtz_solver_alg_mod.x90 algorithm file in this directory.
+The only difference to the original example is that an inner produce builtin has been added at the end of the invoke call.

+From this directory run:

+> psyclone -oalg /dev/null -opsy psy.f90 -s ./omp_script.py helmholtz_solver_alg_mod.x90 -d ../code

+The -d option tells PSyclone where to look for the kernel code.
+You can try without it if you like.
+PSyclone will complain that it can't find one of the required files.

+The psy-layer PSyIR the is output to the screen is showing that the innerproduct builtin has been parallelised.
+Take a look at the generaetd code:

+> my_fav_editor psy.f90

+Notice that the OpenMP directive around the inner product loop has a reduction clause.
+PSyclone has determined that a reduction is required (from the kernel metadata) and automatically added the appropriate OpenMP clause.
+Therefore the user does not need to worry about this.

+One issue

 Reduction has been parallelised.
 However is not guaranteed to provide the same results from one run to the next as spec says can sum up in any order.